kapouer/bundledom/README.md

 public/index.html
 ```

-This does not compress files:
+This does not compress files, and specifies root dir
 ```
 bundledom
 --concatenate